taiki-e/cargo-hack/README.md

         --group-features <FEATURES>...
             Space or comma separated list of features to group.

+            This treats the specified features as if it were a single feature.

             To specify multiple groups, use this option multiple times: `--group-features a,b --group-features c,d`